Aditya5191/PARALLAX/README.md

 http://104.197.87.77:8080/
 ---

-## 🏛️ Technical Architecture & Google Cloud AI Integration
+# 🏛️ Technical Architecture & Google Cloud Integration
 Parallax is architected as a modern, cloud-native application, leveraging a microservice-inspired approach where each detection modality can be scaled and updated independently.
-Our commitment to high-quality, modular code is evident in our clean project structure and well-documented components.

-The entire platform is built upon the powerful, scalable, and secure infrastructure of **Google Cloud**.
+The entire platform is built upon the powerful, scalable, and secure infrastructure of Google Cloud to ensure performance and reliability.

+## How We Use Google Cloud to Deliver Value
+Our use of Google Cloud is focused on two key areas: powering our intelligent analysis and ensuring a seamless user experience.

+## 🧠 For Intelligent Text Analysis
+We combine Google's powerful AI services to create an instant, authoritative verification engine for our users.

+### Gemini, Fact Checker, & Search APIs:
+This trio forms our real-time verification engine.
+Gemini API first pinpoints the central claim within a piece of text.
+The Fact Checker and Search APIs then instantly validate that claim against trusted global sources and up-to-date search results.

+### User Value:
+This delivers authoritative, real-time answers directly to the user, moving beyond a simple "fake" label to provide actual, verified information.

+## ⚙️ For Robust Deployment & Performance
+We use Google's infrastructure to ensure Parallax is always fast, secure, and reliable.

+### Google Compute Engine (VM Instances & Load Balancer):
+This is our high-performance engine.
+We use GCE to host our custom AI models (rPPG, image detectors, etc.) and our n8n agentic workflows.
+The Load Balancer ensures we can handle user demand efficiently by managing our VM instances, scaling resources, and even shutting down instances when demand is low to maintain cost-effectiveness.

+### User Value:
+This guarantees fast, real-time analysis and a smooth, uninterrupted service that is always responsive.

-### Our Use of Google Cloud AI:
+### Google Cloud Storage & Docker:

-* **Use of Google Fact checker tools**
-    * Use of Fact check tools api along with search engine API and News APIs is used to detect missinformation in text modality

-* **Cloud Run (Scalable Serverless Backend):**
-    * Our entire backend, built with Python (Flask/FastAPI), is deployed on Cloud Run.
-This provides a fully managed, serverless platform that automatically scales from zero to handle any workload, ensuring cost-efficiency and operational excellence.
-The backend serves as the central API gateway for our frontend and web extension.

-* **Cloud Storage:**
-    * We use Cloud Storage as our primary data lake.
-It stores our massive training datasets (e.g., the 140k real/fake face images), raw media for analysis, and, most importantly, our versioned model artifacts, ensuring a single source of truth for our ML models.
+This is the backbone of our application's stability and security.
+We use Google Cloud Storage buckets for common, secure storage of our model artifacts and user-uploaded media across multiple instances.
+The entire application is containerized with Docker, ensuring consistency from development to deployment on Google Cloud.

+### User Value:
+This provides a secure and dependable experience.
+Users can trust that their data is handled safely and that the platform performs reliably every single time.

 ---